tembo-io/website/docusaurus/blog/2024-01-15-data-warehouse-stack/index.md

 New users are signing up for Tembo and using our product every day, so we need a way to keep the data in our data warehouse up to date -- "there's an extension for that!".

+## Partitioning is trivial with pg_partman

+Larger tables benefit from partitioning for query performance. pg_partman makes it trivial to partition tables in Postgres.

+## DB Objects as code with SQL Migrations

+We define all our objects using SQLx migrations in Rust.
+This makes is easy for us to recreate the datawarehouse in any environment.

+## Dashboarding with Apache Superset

+Apache Superset is a an open source technology that we use to create dashboards for reporting for stakeholder and decision makers.

+## Wrapping up

+Tembo Cloud makes it easy to build a data warehouse.
+We provide a pre-configured stack that includes all the tools you need to build a data warehouse.
+We use this stack to build our own data warehouse, and we use it to power our dashboards and reporting.